Colleges & Trade Schools in Illinois

 - Ways to make school affordable: Low-income residents of Illinois can take advantage of the Monetary Award Program (MAP), which provides money to students for approved degree or certificate programs.
 Plus, military veterans in the state can qualify for special educational grants.

-- Greater potential to get one-on-one attention from your instructors: The student-to-teacher ratios at private colleges and universities in Illinois are lower than the national average, which can improve your ability to learn the material and get good grades.
+- Greater potential to get one-on-one attention from your instructors: The student-to-teacher ratios at private colleges and universities in Illinois are slightly lower than the national average, which can improve your ability to learn the material and get good grades.

 Educational expenses vary depending on the type of school you attend, what you study, where you live, and many other factors.
 But here are the average undergraduate tuition and fees at four-year Illinois post-secondary schools that award degrees, according to 2017-18 data from the National Center for Education Statistics: